felipeharker/alexandria-lab/artificial-intelligence/llm-master.md

 # outputs

-outputs.md holds code, notes, bugs, fixes, and more regarding output work product created in conjuction with LLM.
+outputs.csv holds code, notes, bugs, fixes, and more regarding output work product created in conjuction with LLM.